yilverdeja/canto-numbers/README.md

   - [x] digits
   - [x] dates
   - [ ] math
+- [ ] Add a Learn Page for each category
-- [ ] Create game settings for more personalized approach
+- [ ] Create custom game settings for more personalized approach
+- [ ] User Profiles to save data

 ## Contribution